 Registry Policies.
 Registrar must comply with Registry Policies, including but not limited to Start-Up Policies.

 Registrar Responsibility for Customer Support.
 Registrar shall provide such customer support as is needed to receive, accept, and process registrations from qualified entities and individuals desiring to become Registered Name Holders, and to receive, accept, and process orders for cancellation, deletion or transfer of Registered Names.
-Throughout the term of their registration, Registrar shall provide Registered Name Holders reasonable customer service (including but not limited to dedicated 24/7 Chinese language support, documented compliance with IDN and IDN variant awareness, and an adequate compliance record) and billing and technical support.
-In addition, the Registrar will reasonably cooperate with Stable Tone in marketing campaigns or community outreach programs that Stable Tone may commence from time to time.
+Throughout the term of their registration, Registrar shall provide Registered Name Holders reasonable customer service and billing and technical support.

 Registrar’s Registration Agreement.
 At all times while it is sponsoring the registration of any Registered Name within the Registry System, Registrar shall have in effect an electronic or paper registration agreement with the Registered Name Holder sufficient to bind such Holder.
 Registrar’s registration agreement may contain multiple alternative forms and Registrar may from time to time amend those forms of registration agreement or add alternative forms of registration agreement, provided that all versions of the registration agreement include those terms required by this Agreement (including, without limitation, Sections 3.8 and 3.9), other terms that are consistent with Registrar’s obligations to Stable Tone under this Agreement, and obligations of Registrants as stipulated in the RFP as required under Stable Tone’s Registration policies and RFP forms.
 Upon request by Stable Tone, Registrar shall furnish its registration agreements to Stable Tone within five (5) calendar days.

 Indemnification Required of Registered Name Holders.
 In its registration agreement with each Registered Name Holder, Registrar shall require such Registered Name Holder to indemnify, to the maximum extent permitted by law, defend and hold harmless Stable Tone, Registry Services Provider, and their directors, officers, employees and agents from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses, arising out of or relating to the Registered Name Holder’s domain name registration and or use.
 The registration agreement shall further require that this indemnification obligation survive the termination or expiration of the registration agreement.
+Such indemnification should cover the liabilities of Registrar to the Registry in relation to Section 6.1 Indemnification.

 Compliance with Terms and Conditions.
 To the extent Registry Policies are applicable to or contemplate compliance by Registered Name Holders, Registrar shall, in the manner set forth by Stable Tone from time to time in the Registry Policies, obligate such Registered Name Holders to adhere to Registry Policies.
 Furthermore, and in addition to the provisions of Subsection 3.7 and 3.8, in its registration agreement with each Registered Name Holder, Registrar shall require such Registered Name Holder to adhere to (or comply with, as appropriate):

-ICANN requirements, standards, policies, procedures, and practices for which Stable Tone has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN;
+ICANN requirements, standards, policies, procedures, and practices for which Stable Tone has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN, including but not limited to prohibiting Registered Name Holders from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension of the domain name.;

 Operational standards, policies, procedures, and practices for the .世界 Registry established from time to time by Stable Tone in a non-arbitrary manner as Registry Policies, applicable to all registrars and/or Registered Name Holders, and consistent with the Registry Agreement shall be effective upon thirty (30) days’ notice by Stable Tone to Registrar;